 Since this is a pretty rich cake, cutting the whole thing into 16 slices will keep the portion to a size that keeps calories and carbs within reason.
-Each slice has about 347 calories and 2.2g net carbs.
+Each thin slice has about 3g net carbs.

 Most cheesecakes freeze well, and this one should be no different.
 If you aren’t taking this to a party to share or have a large family that will eat it, you probably want to freeze the individual slices to enjoy later.
 It’s easy to overeat this yummy gluten free low carb Boston cream cheesecake!

 No time to bake a cheesecake or staying away from dairy?
 Try this dairy-free coconut custard instead.

 How to Make a Keto Boston Cream Cheesecake Video

 Boston Cream Cheesecake

 - 3 blocks cream cheese (8 ounces each), softened